 The real question is, what is the best fishing rod that will do what you want it to, at a price that you can afford?
 If you break this down even further, it separates into 2 questions.

 How can I tell which rod will do what I need it to do?

 Why such a price difference between rods?

-Calstar rods are highest quality with a lifetime guarantee!
+Calstar rods, such as their Grafighter series, are super high quality with a lifetime guarantee!

 - Will be able to handle rockfish, possibly up to 200 lbs.
-Most would be between 1 and 20 or so lbs.
+Most will be between 1 and 20 or so lbs.

 - Will be able to handle tuna, yellowtail,

 dorado, white sea bass, and other exotic species in the 10-100 lb class.

 Notice the range of needs we have.
 A rockfish (actually black sea bass) up to 200lbs.
 Fast swimming tuna up to 100 lbs.
 But can also catch a 1-10 lb fish.
 Seeker makes an exceptional offshore rod, especially in their Super Seeker series.

 So we have a range of needs to fill all in one rod, but at least we know what they are.
 Now let’s look at rod specifications to see if we can find one that fills these needs.
 Now we need to ask…